AI ERP for Construction: The Complete Guide for 2026

 Sage Intacct Construction brings AI capabilities to the enterprise construction ERP space, with machine learning-enhanced features layered onto a comprehensive accounting and project management platform.
 It is typically better suited for larger subs with complex multi-entity structures.

-Foundation Software remains a strong option for mid-market subs who want deep construction-specific functionality with more traditional (non-AI) workflows.
-It is adding AI features incrementally.
+Foundation Software offers deep construction-specific functionality for mid-market subs who prefer more traditional (non-AI) workflows, with AI features being added incrementally.

 Intuit Enterprise Suite Construction Edition represents Intuit's entry into AI-powered construction ERP for mid-market businesses, bringing AI capabilities to the QuickBooks ecosystem.